 Maybe he has more work to do and doesn't want to be discovered.
-Maybe the Distressed Damsel is just going to get in his way or complicate matters if she's rescued.
+Maybe the Damsel in Distress is just going to get in his way or complicate matters if she's rescued.
 Maybe she's actually more insistent that he catch the villain.

 Whatever the reason, the hero leaves the damsel in distress (at least for the time being), while he goes off to thwart the villain, find the magical MacGuffin or accomplish some other task.

 A sub-trope of Damsel in Distress.
 Compare Passive Rescue, where someone is given the means to get themselves out of distress, and Something We Forgot, where the hero doesn't immediately rescue someone because they've forgotten about their situation.
 See also Take Your Time, when seemingly urgent events in a video game can be put off indefinitely by the player while they do other things.

 - Baldur's Gate II: The main plot revolves around rescuing Imoen from Irenicus.
 Before launching your expedition, not only you might spend weeks if not months solving quests and collecting items, you are even adviced by Jaheira that it would be wise to take your time, prepare adequately and find allies.
 It doesn't matter how much time you spend before going to rescue her.

 - Because of the free nature of the gameplay, you can do this with any subquest where you have to rescue someone, without incurring in any consequence.
 For example, while you are one door before freeing Garren Windspear's daughter, you can leave, complete any other quest and then only come before starting the final mission (Anomen will complain that you are taking too time though, but nothing will happen to her).
 The same for the prisoner lady in Atkathla's bridge.